Hands on: Hands on: Sony FE 600mm f/4 GM OSS review

 - XA element for smooth bokeh and aberration control

-Aimed at the pro user, this is a lens that doesn't leave much of its spec sheet.
+Aimed at the pro user, this is a lens that doesn't leave much off its spec sheet.
 The optics make use of three fluorite elements and a pair of extra low (ED) pieces of glass, as well as the largest extreme aspherical (XA) element yet.
-Sony states the latter is extremely difficult to manufacture, but stresses its importance in combating spherical aberration and helping keep bokeh super smooth.
+Sony says the latter is extremely difficult to manufacture, but stresses its importance in combating spherical aberration and helping to keep bokeh super-smooth.

-The A9 and A7-series cameras designed to be used with the lens may all pack their own image stabilization systems, but on an optic such as this one a lens-based system is still worth including due to the type of shake that needs to be corrected.
-Here, the system has three modes: Mode 1 for normal photography; Mode 2 for panning and Mode 3 for unpredictable sports, and these are changed through a switch on the barrel.
+The A9 and A7-series cameras designed to be used with the lens may all pack their own image stabilization systems, but on an optic such as this a lens-based system is still worth including, due to the type of shake that needs to be corrected.
+Here, the system has three modes: Mode 1 for normal photography, Mode 2 for panning, and Mode 3 for unpredictable sports, and these are selected via a switch on the barrel.

 The optic employs dual XD linear motors – the same type as used inside the FE 400mm f/2.8 GM OSS – to help keep focusing fast, and focusing options are fairly comprehensive.
-You have the ability to enable and disable full-time Direct Manual Focus (DMF) through a switch on the lens, and four focus-hold buttons around the barrel that can be customised to taste.
-You also have a deep focusing ring with linear response and a two-mode focus-limit switch.
+You have the ability to enable and disable full-time Direct Manual Focus (DMF) through a switch on the lens, and there are four focus-hold buttons around the barrel that can be customized to taste.
+You also have a deep focusing ring with linear response, and a two-mode focus-limit switch.

-It's also possible to use filters, although these are fitted round the back through a drop-in system rather than more conventionally round the front (which means they can be considerably smaller than they would otherwise need to be).
-The lens also ships with a humungous carbon fibre lens hood to keep out stray light, and the hard case that ships with the lens has dedicated space for all this, with individual compartments for filters and teleconverters.
+It's also possible to use filters, although these are fitted at the back of the lens via a drop-in system, rather than more conventionally on the front, which means they can be considerably smaller than they would otherwise need to be.
+The lens also ships with a humungous carbon fiber lens hood to keep out stray light, and the supplied hard case has dedicated space for all this, with individual compartments for filters and teleconverters.

 Design and handling